Embedded desingularization for arithmetic surfaces -- toward a parallel implementation: Algorithmic formulation and examples

 {\bf Step 4:} We label the irreducible components of $ \OMaxNu(X) $ using the history of the resolution process and detect the locus of components which have smallest label (cf.~Construction \ref{CJS-Constr} and the remark after it).
 Since $ X $ is reduced and of dimension two, the latter components have at most dimension one.
 Hence, we either blow up the entire smallest label locus, or we have to prepare it to become \good by blowing up closed points.

-Step 1 and Step 2 are standard techniques that already appear over fields of characteristic zero (cf.~\cite{BEV}).
-Moreover, they have been realized in implementations (see \cite{BSch, ResLIB}) and it requires at most minor modifications to adapt the algorithms to our situation.
+Step 1 and {Step 3} are standard techniques that already appear over fields of characteristic zero (cf.~\cite{BEV}).
+Moreover, they have been realized in implementations (see \cite{BSch}, \cite{ResLIB}) and it requires at most minor modifications to adapt the algorithms to our situation.
 No special features of positive or mixed characteristic appear in these steps.
 The same is true for the labeling process in Step 4 which is of combinatorial nature and only requires some diligent book keeping. \end{Rk}

 Therefore, we completely focus on the algorithm to determine the locus of maximal order in the arithmetic setting, see Algorithm \ref{MaxOrdAlgArith}.
 The approach presented in the previous section is purely theoretical as it requires local computations at each point.
 The analogous problem already occurs in the by far simpler case of desingularization over a field of characteristic zero and we mimic the approach taken there.
 To this end, we first state the algorithm in characteristic zero before developing a similar approach in the arithmetic case, see \underline{Algorithm \ref{MaxOrdChar0}: MaxOrd (char $K = 0$) (p.\pageref{MaxOrdChar0})}.
+(In there, we denote by $ D(h) $ the principal Zariski open set determined by $ h \in \QQ[x_1, \ldots, x_n] $).

 Note that we only require that $ Z $ is equidimensional and not necessarily irreducible.
 Since $ Z $ is regular, all irreducible components are disjoint.
 From a theoretical viewpoint, it suffices to solve the resolution problem on each component separately and hence one may reduce to the case $ Z $ irreducible.
 In praxis, we may have to deal with $ Z $ having several irreducible components if we pass to a smaller dimensional ambient space as in Construction \ref{Constr:refined_max_locus}.